syncfusion-content/wpf-docs/wpf/Docking/Dock-Hints.md

 # Guidance to place the window in desired place

 State of the dock children can be changed through the dock hints.
-This section explains how the dock item can be docked / documented with the help of Dockhints and how the dock hints can be disabled/ enabled at run time.
+This section explains how the dock item can be docked / documented with the help of Dock hints and how the dock hints can be disabled/ enabled at run time.

 ## DockHints

-When user drags the window Dragprovider appears with Dock hints, using the dock hints the window can be placed(docked or documented) to its desired place.
+When user drags the window Drag Provider appears with Dock hints, using the dock hints the window can be placed(docked or documented) to its desired place.
 If the window is dragged over the document area drag provider will be displayed with 9 hints,

 ![DragProvider with 9 dock hints](Dock-hints-images/dock-hints-8.png)